McMax1973/ELS---Electronic-Lead-Screw/README.md

 - spindle Angular degree with resolution given by the encoder step/turn
 - spindle rpm reading

-Detailed instruction and block diagram of the system is available in the PDF documents
+Detailed instructions and block diagram of the system is available in the PDF documents

+The code is written in C++ and it's for Arduino UNO only.
+Arduino IDE is needed to compile and load the sketch on the Arduino UNO board.

 Discussion forum available : hhttp://meccanicaedintorni.morpel.it/phpbb/viewtopic.php?f=16&t=15729
 Forum language is italian only.
 Registration and presentaton are mandatory to post on the forum